wmorgan/dcos-docs/1.7/overview/features.md

 The DC/OS Installer makes it easy to install DC/OS on any cluster of physical or virtual machines.

-For users with their own on-premise hardware or virtual machine provisioning infrastructure, the GUI Installer provides a quick, intuitive way to install DC/OS.
+For users with their own on-premise hardware or virtual machine provisioning infrastructure, the GUI or CLI Installer provides a quick, intuitive way to install DC/OS.

 For users deploying to the public cloud, DC/OS offers several configurable cloud provisioning templates for AWS, Azure, and Packet.

-For the advanced user, the Command Line Installer provides a scriptable, automatable interface to integrate with your prefered configuration management system.
+For the advanced user, the Advanced Installer provides a scriptable, automatable interface to integrate with your prefered configuration management system.

 ## Web and Command Line Interfaces